ibm-cloud-architecture/refarch-eda/docs-mk/patterns/saga/index.md

 Also it is important to note, that if one of the service is taking time to answer this may not be a problem as the order is in pending state.
 If the business requirement stipulates to address an order within a small time period then the compensation process may start.
 Uncompleted orders can be reviewed by a business user for manual handling.
 Email can be automatically sent to the customer about issue related to his order.
 There are a lot of different ways to handle order issue at the business level.

-[See the eda-saga-choreography repository](https://ibm-cloud-architecture.github.io/eda-saga-choreography/) for the last code and example on how to run a simple demonstration with three services.
+[See the eda-saga-choreography repository](https://ibm-cloud-architecture.github.io/eda-saga-choreography/) for our last implementation based on Quarkus, and IBM Event Streams.

 ## Services orchestration